wheretocode/WhereToCode/documentation/Technology.md

 **Name:** ​Landing Page
 **User type:** ​All
-**Description:** Marketing site for existing and prospective users, contains login and registration buttons to access application
+**Description:** ​Marketing site for existing and prospective users, contains login and registration buttons to access application
-**Use Case:** A prospective user is seeking software to find locations for remote work so they come to our landing page to learn more about our specific value proposition and potentially register for our product.
+**Use Case:** ​A prospective user is seeking software to find locations for remote work so they come to our landing page to learn more about our specific value proposition and potentially register for our product.
 An existing user wishes to login.